DimiBertolami/typescript-solid/README.md

 ## SOLID Principles!

 1. S: ***Single responsibility principle***.

+### Single responsibility principle states that a class should only have one reason to change

 > No god objects that control everything, separate them in logical classes.

+> as in every class should do only one thing.

+> refactor large classes so that every class is owned exactly by one entity

+> Business requirements change all the time, if your class has too many responsibilities, then these responsibilities become co-dependent of each other.

+> Once classes have a single responsibility they simply become much easier to work with, you can easily explain to your colleagues what the class does, and bug fixing becomes a lot easier.

 1. O: ***Open–closed principle***.

 > Classes should be open for extension, but closed for modification

 ## The main goal of this principle is to keep the existing code from breaking when you implement new features.